 Over the years I’ve read, seen and played many a strange version of Lewis Carrol’s tale, Alice In Wonderland, but never quite like this.
-Everything here is illustrated by use of shadows, from characters to the environment, giving it all a very silhouette-based almost paper-like design.
+Everything here is illustrated by the use of shadows, from characters to the environment, giving it all a very silhouette-based almost paper-like design.
 Let’s follow the rabbit down the hole, for a closer look.

 Obviously, certain liberties were taken to make Alice In Wonderland work as a 2D platformer, and it doesn’t follow the story too closely, but is that really such a bad thing?
-Most of us are familiar with it in one form or another, so I’d say it’s about time someone decided to stray from the formula, which is exactly what desertfoxsoftware have done.
+Most of us are familiar with it in one form or another, so I’d say it’s about time someone decided to stray from the formula, which is exactly what desertfoxsoftware has done.
 Well, kinda.

-Instead of retelling the entire story start to finish, each level is built around a specific set piece, like the journey down the hole, the ‘drink me’ scene and more.
+Instead of retelling the entire story from start to finish, each level is built around a specific set piece, like the journey down the hole, the ‘drink me’ scene and more.
 None are quite as you might remember them though, which, again, is a good thing – I’m tired of experiencing the same thing again and again, just because Wonderland is involved.
-Some might find the addition stars (read: collectibles) a bit odd though, but they do serve an actual purpose, as picking them all up will result in a different ending.
+Some might find the addition of stars (read: collectables) a bit odd though, but they do serve an actual purpose, as picking them all up will result in a different ending.
 That’s right: a different ending!
 Even if it’s a video game adaption of a classic, no one says it has to wrap things up exactly like the original did all those years ago, you know.

 A touch of madness and pinch of horror.
 A little bit of happiness and moments of sadness.